 The core subjects are English, Mathematics and Sciences.
 Nevertheless, students can also choose other subjects ranging from Social Sciences (commonly Accounting, Business Studies, Economics, Sociology) to Arts & Technology (commonly Computer Studies, Information & Communication Technology (ICT), Art & Design).

-Students are awarded with one IGCSE certificate on each subject- If you take 5 subjects, you will be awarded 5 IGCSE certificates.
-The number of subjects need to be taken is varied from school to school, and also depends upon individual preference.
+Students are awarded with one IGCSE certificate on each subject.
+If you take 5 subjects, you will be awarded 5 IGCSE certificates.
+The number of subjects that need to be taken is varied from school to school, and also depends upon individual preference.

 In Malaysia, it is compulsory for all Malaysian students to sign up for their SPM Bahasa Malaysia when they are in Year 11 (the Form 5 Year).

 If you are wondering “what is IGCSE exam”, unlike the Malaysian Certificate of Education (or Sijil Pelajaran Malaysia, aka SPM) which offers examinations once a year, the IGCSE offers examinations twice a year, in June and November.
-The IGCSE is issues results in August and January every year.
+The IGCSE issues the results in August and January every year.
 Parents and students should also be aware of the exam fees as IGCSE exam fees Malaysia can be expensive for some families.

-Moreover, the IGCSE graduates can quickly apply for scholarship or be admitted into college and/or university earlier as compared to the SPM graduate.
+Moreover, the IGCSE graduates can quickly apply for scholarships or be admitted into college and/or university earlier as compared to the SPM graduate.